 "Go out there and give them hell.
 You were born to do this.

-Wrex and Eve give one to the krogan people in Mass Effect 3 to convince them to stop fighting the rest of the galaxy and each other and instead fight a common enemy.
+Wrex and Eve give one to the krogan people to convince them to stop fighting the rest of the galaxy and each other and instead fight a common enemy.

 Final Fantasy XIII: This is an Eidolon's typical response to their corresponding l'Cie slipping dangerously close to the Despair Event Horizon.
 You either prove to the Eidolon that you have the strength to persevere or they put you out of your misery.
 Fang only gets the latter right; Hope puts it all together after subduing Alexander.